yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Customizing.rst

 === Finding Serial Console ===

-(stealed from the [:AR7Port:AR7Port] page) The method used to find the serial port was suggested to me on irc; use a piezo buzzer and attach it's ground (usually black) wire to a ground point on the router - the back of the power regulators are usually good candidates, but check this with a multimeter/voltmeter...
+(stolen from the [:AR7Port:AR7Port] page) This method used to find the serial port was suggested to me on irc; use a piezo buzzer and attach it's ground (usually black) wire to a ground point on the router - the back of the power regulators are usually good candidates, but check this with a multimeter/voltmeter...
 Use the other wire to probe any of the header pins which may be pre-installed, or any of the component holes which look like they could have header pins installed into.
 Once you get the right pin, the piezo should make a screeching sound much like that of a 56kbps connection.

 Make sure you reset the router after probing each pin.
 The bootloader/linux bootup messages will only happen for a few seconds, after that the serial console will be silent - so even if you have the right pin you will not hear anything.